ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ```

 - `undef`: Warns when you use a variable that was not declared.
-- `unused`: Warns when define a variable and never use it.
+- `unused`: Warns when defining a variable and never use it.
-- `browser`: Defines globals exposed by modern browsers, like `navigator` and `document`
+- `browser`: Defines globals exposed by modern browsers, like `navigator` and `document`.

 JSHint comes with a set of [options](http://jshint.com/docs/options/) that you can use based on your preference.